 If you’ve got a senior pet at home, you already know how awesome they are.
+This article has some great tips for making your home as comfortable as possible for a senior pet.
 If you’re looking to give a senior pet a loving home, here are some things to remember:

 1) Exercise, but not too much: Senior pets need activity just like younger pets, only not quite as much.
 It not only keeps their bodies healthy, but gives them enrichment, keeping their minds active as well.

 2) Food: Some foods are specially formulated for seniors, with things like glucosamine added for extra joint strength.
 It’s important not to overfeed, as it can lead to obesity and joint problems.